matthewtranmer/Cryptography/README.md

 # Cryptography
-A C# library which implements elliptic curve cryptography to ensure secure communications
+A C# library which implements elliptic curve cryptography to ensure secure communications for a school project

-# Implementations
-Original - Implemented using C# standard library datastructures and classes

-CourseWorkImplementation - Uses my own implementations of different datastructures and other classes